 (GER 4C) Fall (3) Ely.
-(Not offered 2008-2009)

 Free and enslaved Afro-Southerners' relations with one another and with whites from colonization to the Civil War.
 Themes include the variety of human experience under the slave regime; cultural affinities and differences among blacks, and between black and white Southerners.